 The disease may have no symptoms.
 In some cases, the first sign of the disease is a transient ischemic attack (TIA) or stroke.

-Sudden weakness or clumsiness of an arm or leg on 1 side of the body
+Sudden weakness or clumsiness of an arm or leg on one side of the body

-Sudden paralysis of an arm or leg on 1 side of the body
+Sudden paralysis of an arm or leg on one side of the body

 Loss of coordination or movement